 The 2010 season was Alicia’s final collegiate year, where she led her team in kills per set, and total season kills (463).
 She was a Second Team All-Conference selection, an All-Tournament Team selection in 4 straight tournaments, and was the Co-Captain of Creighton University’s first ever post-season appearance in Women’s Volleyball.
 She continued to excel in the classroom, earning a spot on the First Team Scholar-Athlete Team, the Dean’s List, and the Honor Roll.

-She completed her Bachelor of Arts degree in Communications , with an emphasis in Public Relations and Organization and graduated with honors Magna Sum Laude.
+She completed her Bachelor of Arts degree in Communications , with an emphasis in Public Relations and Organization and graduated with honors Magna Cum Laude.

 Alicia is a native of Swea City, Iowa.
 She resides in Omaha, NE with her husband, Aaron Williams.

 Brent Lewis joined the Reiver volleyball staff in May 2013.
 In his first season at Iowa Western, the team finished with a 44-5 record and earned a 7th place finish at the NJCAA Division I National Tournament after being ranked as high as #2 during the regular season.
-Working mainly with outside hitters and defenders, the Reivers led the nation in both kills and assists in first season.
-Pioneering the offense, outside hitter Aly Dawson and setter Kathia Sanchez were both named NJCAA Division I All-Americans.
-Dawson finished third in the nation in kills and Sanchez led the nation in assists.
+Working mainly with outside hitters and defenders, the Reivers led the nation in both kills and assists in his first season.

 He arrived at Iowa Western after spending two seasons as an assistant coach at Hardin-Simmons University in Abilene, Texas.
 He helped the Cowgirls to a 58-10 overall record, 38-3 record in the American Southwest Conference, two conference titles, and two NCAA regional tournament appearances.
 At HSU his primary coaching responsibilities were with setters and defenders.
 He helped orchestrate an offense that led the conference in kills and assists both years he was on staff.
 Following the 2012 season HSU was named American Southwest Conference Coaching Staff of the Year.